Doresain/RUBG/README.md

 ```

 The client object is used to make requests.
 If no key is added the gem will try and find it at ENV['PUBG_API_KEY'].

+All responses are gzip that is parsed to json on receipt for faster transmission.
+At this timne this is not configurable, but should be transparent.

 The response will contain either a top level object called 'errors' if unsuccessful.